 This grass has an enhanced lateral growth in cold areas.
 It spreads by stolons which root as they radiate from the main bunch.
 The grass also forms dense rhizomes below the ground.
 The variety available in Kenya is male sterile and is therefore propagated vegetatively.
 Male sterility means that it does not produce pollen.
 The lack of pollen is an important attribute where allergies are a concern.
 Lawn grasses that produce seed heads and pollen ought to be mowed frequently to prevent allergies and unsightly seed heads.

 In the cold areas, Kikuyu grass has good shade tolerance.
-I the warm middle and low altitude areas, the grass has very poor shade tolerance.
+In areas with warm middle and low altitude, the grass has very poor shade tolerance.
 It should therefore be grown in full sun.

 Ability to out-compete weeds